Work Productivity Tips Anyone Can Master

 Part One: Productivity and Time-Management Series

-Here are four simple steps for increasing productivity by the day, week, or month — whatever your preference — which will enable you to engage in better quality work practices.
+Here are four simple productivity tips for your day, week, or month — whatever your preference — which will enable you to engage in better quality work practices.

 Some of the biggest obstacles to productivity are distraction, noise, and interruption.
 Try to find a few peaceful places to work.